alxtca/USN_cyphy_project/RP_2_code/README.txt

 A file RP2 will then appear in that file path.
 Double click file --> Execute in Terminal
 You can now navigate the console for RP2

+For (live system) / (local test on windows)
+Go into the following files:

+database.h, follow instructions at topp of file.

+take-height-measurment.cpp and within int takeHeightMeasurement(), follow instructions on what lines to add //

+send-distance-request.h, follow instructions at topp of file.

+send-distance-request.cpp, follow instructions at topp of file.